 The components of pension expense are presented in the following table.
 Pension expense for defined contribution plans relates principally to multiemployer plans in which the Company participates on behalf of certain unionized workforces in the United States.
-The 2009 defined contribution plan expense includes \$12 million related to multi-employer plan obligations.
-The final calculation of this liability is pending full-year 2010 contribution base units and is therefore subject to adjustment.
+The 2010 and 2009 defined contribution plan expense includes \$5 million and \$12 million, respectively, related to curtailment and special termination benefits related to multiemployer plans.
+The final calculation of these liabilities are pending full-year 2011 and 2010 contribution base units, respectively, and are therefore subject to adjustment.
 The associated cash obligation is payable over a maximum 20-year period; management has not determined the actual period over which the payments will be made.

-(millions) 2009 2008 2007
+(millions) 2010 2009 2008

-Service cost \$ 79 \$ 85 \$ 96
+Service cost \$ 88 \$ 79 \$ 85

-Interest cost 196 197 188
+Interest cost 200 196 197

-Expected return on plan assets (315) (300) (282)
+Expected return on plan assets (316) (315) (300)

-Amortization of unrecognized prior service cost 13 12 13
+Amortization of unrecognized prior service cost 14 13 12

-Recognized net loss 46 36 64
+Recognized net loss 81 46 36

-Curtailment and special termination benefits-net loss 6 12 4
+Curtailment and special termination benefits-net loss 6 12

 Pension expense:

-Defined benefit plans 25 42 83
+Defined benefit plans 67 25 42

-Defined contribution plans 38 22 25
+Defined contribution plans 32 38 22

-Total \$ 63 \$ 64 \$ 108
+Total \$ 99 \$ 63 \$ 64

-Any arising obligation-related experience gain or loss is amortized using a straight-line method over the average remaining service period of active plan participants.
-Any asset-related experience gain or loss is recognized as described in the Assumptions section.
-The estimated net experience loss and prior service cost for defined benefit pension plans that will be amortized from accumulated other comprehensive income into pension expense over the next fiscal year are approximately \$78 million and \$14 million, respectively.
+The estimated net experience loss and prior service cost for defined benefit pension plans that will be amortized from accumulated other comprehensive income into pension expense over the next fiscal year are approximately \$104 million and \$14 million, respectively.

 Certain of the Company's subsidiaries sponsor 401(k) or similar savings plans for active employees.
-Expense related to these plans was (in millions): 2009-\$37; 2008-\$37; 2007-\$36.
+Expense related to these plans was \$37 million in 2010, 2009 and 2008.
+These amounts are not included in the preceding expense table.
 Company contributions to these savings plans approximate annual expense.
 Company contributions to multiemployer and other defined contribution pension plans approximate the amount of annual expense presented in the preceding table.

-Beginning in 2010, new U.S. salaried and non-union hourly employees will not be eligible to participate in the defined benefit pension plan.
-These employees will be eligible to participate in an enhanced defined contribution plan.
+Beginning in 2010, new U.S. salaried and non-union hourly employees were not eligible to participate in the defined benefit pension plan.
+These employees are eligible to participate in an enhanced defined contribution plan.
 The change does not impact employees with a hire date before December 31, 2009.